What is productivity?

 Back to our GDP question - why do countries with the highest GDP also work the fewest hours?
-Working fewer hours is proven to enhance focus when actually at work, to improve time-management ability, to reduce errors and to increase focus.
+Working fewer hours is proven to stimulate alertness when actually at work, to improve time-management ability, to reduce errors and to increase focus.
 Plus, the time saved improves work-life balance and increases wellness.
 All of which leads to a happier workforce and a more productive, profitable business.

 By systematically working on productivity improvements, by deploying talent to best generate value, and by inspiring a greater percentage of their workforce, the best leaders can significantly improve productivity and improve top-line growth.